ANXIETY & PANIC

 Anxiety patterns can form through temperament, stress, family learning, trauma, panic attacks, medical scares, or repeated experiences of uncertainty.

 The brain keeps anxious strategies because they seem protective.
-If leaving a store ends panic, the brain remembers leaving as the solution.
+If leaving a store ends in panic, the brain remembers leaving as the solution.

 Anxiety feels real because the body alarm is real.
-A racing heart, dizziness, nausea, or tight chest can make a feared prediction feel confirmed.
+A racing heart, dizziness, nausea, or a tight chest can make a feared prediction feel confirmed.

 Treatment separates the alarm from the actual danger.
 Your thoughts can feel convincing without being accurate.